Purpose and scope

 - deliver support for all international practices.

-It builds on the technological, legislative and international developments that occurred in 2016.
-The changes made to this new edition mainly involve:
+The 2017 edition builds on the technological, legislative and international developments that occurred in 2016.
+The changes made to this new edition mainly involve the following points:

 - further clarification regarding the limits of main secondary systems,